-The mortgage and other loans are for terms ranging from one to five years with interest rates ranging from 6.99% to 20.00%.
+The mortgage and other loans are for terms ranging from six months to two years with interest rates ranging from 5.99% to 20.00%.
 Prior year with interest rates ranging from 7.77% to 15.00%.

 The mortgage loans are secured by first and second mortgages on residential and commercial real estate.
 The other loans are secured by second mortgages and/or collateral agreements on investments held by the borrowers.